 The Mission House North Kitsap has the following mandatory requirements.
 A person seeking admission must:

 - Submit to a Washington State Patrol background check.
 We cannot accept convicted sex offenders; however we do have places to recommend.

 The Cost of the Program

-The Mission House is funded only by donation; excluding the cost of admission ($500) to those desiring God’s help in overcoming their addiction.
-We do not require a monthly commitment, although the families of men in the program are encouraged to support as much as they are able.
+The Mission House is funded mainly by donation; excluding the cost of admission ($750) to those desiring Christ’s help in overcoming their addiction.
+We do not require a monthly commitment, although the families of the people in the program are encouraged to support as much as they are able.

 Our Program Structure

 Level 1 (the first 30 days)

-Upon arrival, the resident will be on a 30-day black-out period.
+Upon arrival, the resident will be on a minimum 30-day black-out period.
 No phone calls, mail or visits.
-This period is to aid them in the adjustment of the rules, and more importantly to aid in establishing healthy work, study, prayer habits, as well as helping the resident focus on their transformation.
+This period is to aid them in the adjustment of our policies, and more importantly to aid in establishing healthy work, study, prayer habits, as well as helping the resident focus on their transformation.
 The resident may attend outside mandatory programs with others in the program.

 Level 2 (30 to 60 days)

-Once the resident graduates into Level Two, they are allowed to have in-house visits (see visiting schedule).
-They can also leave for a set amount of time to shop, go to lunch, etc. with an approved sponsor.
+Once the resident graduates into Level Two, they are allowed to have in-house or off-site, local visits. (see visiting schedule).
+They may be also allowed to leave for a set amount of time to shop, go to lunch, etc. with an approved sponsor.
 They are also allowed to use the phone (see recreation and phone schedule).
 Residents may not go home for the first 30 days of the of visits, they must be with their sponsor at all times

 Level 3 (60 to 180 days)

-Once a resident graduates into Level Three they are allowed to go on off-site, sponsored visits.
+Once a resident graduates into Level Three they are allowed to go on in house or off-site, sponsored visits.
 These visits must be pre-approved and the resident must remain with the pre-approved sponsor at all times.
 Residents may visit at their homes if approved by their house director.
 It must be within the set visiting hours (see visitation schedule); and overnight visits are not allowed.
 (Married men in their final month will be given offsite weekend passes for transitional counseling purposes.)